Bestia Salvaje: Los Chacales (1995–1996)

-In early 1995, Bestia Salvaje formed a trio with Emilio Charles Jr. and Sangre Chicana, referred to as Los Chacales (Spanish for "The Jackals").
-The trio was one of eight teams competing in the Salvador Lutteroth Trios Tournament in March 1994.
-Los Chacales defeated La Ola Blanca (Dr. Wagner Jr., Gran Markus Jr., and El Hijo del Gladiador) in the opening round, Dos Caras, El Dandy, and Héctor Garza in semifinals, and finally Los Brazos (Brazo de Oro, Brazo de Plata, and El Brazo) in the finals of the one-night tournament.
+In early 1995, Bestia Salvaje formed a trio with Emilio Charles Jr. and Sangre Chicana, referred to as Los Chacales ("The Jackals").
+The trio was one of eight teams competing in the one-night Salvador Lutteroth Trios Tournament on March 24, defeating La Ola Blanca (Dr. Wagner Jr., Gran Markus Jr. and El Hijo del Gladiador) in the opening round, Dos Caras, El Dandy and Héctor Garza in the semi-finals and Los Brazos (Brazo de Oro, Brazo de Plata and El Brazo) in the finals.
 The following week, Los Chacales defeated La Ola Blanca to win the CMLL World Trios Championship, becoming the sixth overall championship winning team.
-Bestia Salvaje and Sangre Chicana competed in the 1995 Copa de Oro tournament but lost to Máscara Mágica and Ringo Mendoza in the first round.
-Los Chacales' reign as CMLL World Trios Champions lasted 357 days, before they lost it to Dos Caras, La Fiera, and Héctor Garza at the first Homenaje a Salvador Lutteroth show on March 22, 1996.
-For the June 1996 Torneo Gran Alternativa, Bestia Salvaje teamed up with Chicago Express defeating Dos Caras and Bronco, El Hijo del Santo and Olímpico, and Atlantis and Atlantico in the finals to win the tournament.
-The following month, he competed in the 3rd Annual Grand Prix Tournament defeating Yone Genjin in the opening rounds before being eliminated by The Great Sasuke in the semi-finals.
+Their reign as CMLL World Trios Champions lasted 357 days, before they lost it to Dos Caras, Garza and La Fiera at Homenaje a Salvador Lutteroth ("Homage to Salvador Lutteroth") on March 22, 1996.
+In June, Bestia Salvaje and Chicago Express won that year's Torneo Gran Alternativa ("Great Alternative Tournament").
+The following month, Salvaje competed in the 3rd Annual Grand Prix Tournament, defeating Yone Genjin in the opening round before being eliminated by The Great Sasuke in the semi-finals.